Achievable logoAchievable logo

 • Move progressively through the ROM.

-• Move deliberately through the motion but without bouncing (movement should be controlled at all times).
+• Move deliberately through the motion without bouncing (the movement should be controlled at all times).

 • Do not forsake good technique for additional ROM.